philophilo/fire_k8s/README.md

 ```

 ### Setup
-Clone the repository and create `.env` file in the docker directory and add the following creadentials
+Clone the repository and create `.env` file in the root directory and add the following creadentials

 ```
 git clone https://github.com/philophilo/fire_k8s.git